nicolastah/semantic-style-transfer/README.md

 # semantic-style-transfer
-Tensorflow implementation of semantic style transfer based on guided Gram Matrices
+Tensorflow implementation of semantic style transfer based on guided Gram Matrices Say that it uses the slow model (imqge optimisation problem)

 In construction...

+## Examples

 ## Usage

 ### Full Transfer
 Show how to run the code
+Put link to titu Kera implementation, say that can check his work for the tips

 ### Semantic Transfer
+Show how to run the code
+Explain guidance guided matrices = semantic mask
+Can put some links to some semantic segmentation algorithms Explain how to put the mask in my programm

+## Model
+VGG19, put the link of where you cn find it.
+Explained briefly what is it and why we are using such model

 ## Setup
 - [Python 2.7](https://www.python.org/download/releases/2.7/)